Guide to Skiing With Kids – 15 Top Tips

 10) Dress For Success

 Skiing is a winter sport, and you spend most of your day outside.
-You want to make sure your kids stay warm and dry.
+Make sure your kids are dressed properly for skiing.
 Kids’ wear needs to be both waterproof and insulated.
 Including their gloves, wool mittens will not cut it!
 Consider a balaclava and face mask, and dress in layers so that you can shed a layer if you end up getting too hot.

 Our kids wear long underwear and fleece under their ski suits.
 They also have good ski socks that keep their feet warm in their boots.